GoogleCloudPlatform/php-docs-samples/spanner/README.md

-      create-index                         Adds a simple index to the example database. create-storing-index                 Adds an storing index to the example database. create-table-timestamp               Creates a table with a commit timestamp column. delete-data-with-dml                 Remove sample data from the given database with a DML statement. deleted-data-with-partitioned-dml    Deletes sample data in the database by partition with a DML statement. help                                 Displays help for a command
+      create-index                         Adds a simple index to the example database. create-storing-index                 Adds an storing index to the example database. create-table-timestamp               Creates a table with a commit timestamp column. create-table-with-datatypes          Creates a table with supported datatypes. delete-data-with-dml                 Remove sample data from the given database with a DML statement. deleted-data-with-partitioned-dml    Deletes sample data in the database by partition with a DML statement. help                                 Displays help for a command
-      insert-data                          Inserts sample data into the given database. insert-data-timestamp                Inserts data into a table with a commit timestamp column. insert-data-with-dml                 Inserts sample data into the given database with a DML statement. insert-struct-data                   Inserts sample data that can be used to test STRUCT parameters in queries. list                                 Lists commands
+      insert-data                          Inserts sample data into the given database. insert-data-timestamp                Inserts data into a table with a commit timestamp column. insert-data-with-datatypes           Inserts data with supported datatypes.
+      insert-data-with-dml                 Inserts sample data into the given database with a DML statement. insert-struct-data                   Inserts sample data that can be used to test STRUCT parameters in queries. list                                 Lists commands
-      query-data                           Queries sample data from the database using SQL. query-data-timestamp                 Queries sample data from a database with a commit timestamp column. query-data-with-array-of-struct      Queries sample data from the database with an array of struct. query-data-with-index                Queries sample data from the database using SQL and an index. query-data-with-nested-struct-field  Queries sample data from the database with a nested struct field value. query-data-with-new-column           Queries sample data from the database using SQL. query-data-with-parameter            Query DML inserted sample data using SQL with a parameter. query-data-with-struct               Queries sample data from the database with a struct. query-data-with-struct-field         Queries sample data from the database with a struct field value. read-data                            Reads sample data from the database. read-data-with-index                 Reads sample data from the database using an index. read-data-with-storing-index         Reads sample data from the database using an index with a storing clause.
+      query-data                           Queries sample data from the database using SQL. query-data-timestamp                 Queries sample data from a database with a commit timestamp column. query-data-with-array                Queries sample data using SQL with an ARRAY parameter. query-data-with-array-of-struct      Queries sample data from the database with an array of struct. query-data-with-bool                 Queries sample data using SQL with a BOOL parameter. query-data-with-bytes                Queries sample data using SQL with a BYTES parameter. query-data-with-date                 Queries sample data using SQL with a DATE parameter. query-data-with-float                Queries sample data using SQL with a FLOAT64 parameter. query-data-with-index                Queries sample data from the database using SQL and an index. query-data-with-int                  Queries sample data using SQL with a INT64 parameter. query-data-with-nested-struct-field  Queries sample data from the database with a nested struct field value. query-data-with-new-column           Queries sample data from the database using SQL. query-data-with-parameter            Query DML inserted sample data using SQL with a parameter. query-data-with-string               Queries sample data using SQL with a STRING parameter. query-data-with-struct               Queries sample data from the database with a struct. query-data-with-struct-field         Queries sample data from the database with a struct field value. query-data-with-timestamp            Queries sample data using SQL with a TIMESTAMP parameter. read-data                            Reads sample data from the database. read-data-with-index                 Reads sample data from the database using an index. read-data-with-storing-index         Reads sample data from the database using an index with a storing clause.